wordpree/mossmoss/wp-content/plugins/woocommerce-gateway-paypal-express-checkout/readme.txt

 3. Checkout with PayPal directly from the Cart.

 == Changelog ==

+= 1.5.5 - 2018-05-23 =
+* Update - WC 3.4 compatibility
+* Update - Privacy policy notification.
+* Update - Export/erasure hooks added.

+= 1.5.4 - 2018-05-08 =
+* Add - Hook to make billing address not required `woocommerce_paypal_express_checkout_address_not_required` (bool).
+* Fix - Duplicate checkout settings when PP Credit option is enabled.
+* Fix - Impossible to open API credentials after saving Settings.
+* Fix - Prevent filtering if PPEC is not enabled.
+* Fix - Single Product checkout: Quantity being duplicated due to multiple AJAX calls.
+* Fix - When returning from PayPal, place order buttons says "proceed to payment".
+* Tweak - Default billing address to be required.

+= 1.5.3 - 2018-03-28 =
+* Fix - wp_enqueue_media was not correctly loaded causing weird behavior with other parts of system wanting to use it.
+* Fix - Typo in activation hook.

 = 1.5.2 - 2018-02-20 =
 * Tweak - Express checkout shouldn't display "Review your order before the payment".